-Opioid treatment program services

-Members of our plan with opioid use disorder (OUD) can receive coverage of services to treat OUD through an Opioid Treatment Program (OTP) which includes the following services:

-- U.S. Food and Drug Administration (FDA)-approved opioid agonist and antagonist medication-assisted treatment (MAT) medications.

-- Dispensing and administration of MAT medications (if applicable)

-- Substance use disorder counseling

-- Individual and group therapy
+What you must pay when you get these services Services that are covered for you Opioid treatment program services Members of our plan with opioid use disorder (OUD) can \$20 copayment per visit. receive coverage of services to treat OUD through an Opioid Prior authorization rules Treatment Program (OTP) which includes the following apply services: U.S. Food and Drug Administration (FDA)-approved opioid agonist and antagonist medication-assisted treatment (MAT) medications.
+Dispensing and administration of MAT medications (if applicable) Substance use disorder counseling Individual and group therapy Toxicology testing

-- Toxicology testing

-- Intake activities

-- Periodic assessments